openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

     def formula(person, period):
         ...
 ```

-Most of the values calculated in OpenFisca, such as `income_tax`, and `housing_allowance`, can change over time.

-Therefore, all OpenFisca variables have a `definition_period` attribute:
-  - `definition_period = DAY`: The variable may have a different value each day.
-  - `definition_period = MONTH`: The variable may have a different value each month. *For example*, the salary of a person.
-When `formula` is executed, the parameter `period` will always be a whole month.
-Trying to compute `salary` with a period that is not a month will raise an error before entering `formula`.
-  - `definition_period = YEAR`: The variable is defined for a year or it has always the same value every months of a year. *For example*, if taxes are to be paid yearly, the corresponding variable is yearly.
-When `formula` is executed, the parameter `period` will always be a whole year (from January 1st to December 31th).
-  - `definition_period = ETERNITY`: The value of the variable is constant. *For example*, the date of birth of a person never changes. `period` is still the 2nd parameter of `formula`.
-However when `formula` is executed, the parameter `period` can be anything and it should not be used.

 Each formula calculates the value of a variable for a period the size of **the given definition period**.
 This period is always the second argument of the formulas.